Chronowanderer/aLBcells-for-HDsystem/README.md

 ## How to run models
 Download Matlab scripts and run each main code section by section, following instructions embedded.
 These sections include basic settings, hyperparameter settings, data pre-processing, training, basic plotting, and testing (with final plotting).

-Four independent main codes are provided:
+Three independent main codes are provided:

-    aLB_main.m - Simulations of model with a single Visual-aLB connection (refer to Figs 1-4, S1-S5 Figs), aLB2HD_main.m - Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (refer to Figs 5-8, S6-S7 Figs), aLBexcluded_main.m - Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8), and aLB_aLB2HD_FigS8.m - Simulations of models from aLB_main.m and aLB2HD_main.m across 3 subjects (refer to S8 Fig).
+    aLB_main.m - Simulations of model with a single Visual-aLB connection (refer to Figs 1-4; S1-S5, S8 Figs), aLB2HD_main.m - Simulations of model with the whole Visual-aLB-dRSC-HD/gRSC architecture in Fig 1A (refer to Figs 5-8; S6-S8 Figs), and aLBexcluded_main.m - Simulations of model with the alternative Visual-dRSC-HD/gRSC architecture without aLB cells (refer to Figs 7-8).

 Follow the corresponding instructions to change hyperparameters and settings for different simulations.
 You would see how the model with aLB cells provides various powerful abilities, such as: